Chao-Xi/jxazurebook/docs/az104/1az_admin.md

 * Manage Azure via Cloud Shell
 * Manage billing
 * Log support tickets

+### Summary

+Summary of key points for the AZ-104 exam from the article:

+1. The Azure portal is a graphical user interface accessed via a web browser to create and manage resources in Azure.
+2. It interacts with Azure Resource Manager and resource providers to manage Azure resources.
+3. Components of the Azure portal include the toolbar, search bar, Cloud Shell for programmatically managing resources, and user profile settings.
+4. Key features of the toolbar include creating resources, accessing dashboards, managing directories, notifications, and portal settings.
+5. The search bar allows searching for resources, services, and documentation related to specific terms.
+6. Cloud Shell allows using Azure CLI and Azure PowerShell to interact with Azure resources through a web-based cloud terminal.
+7. Demonstrated creating a virtual machine in the Azure portal and configuring Cloud Shell with advanced settings.
+8. Additional features in the Azure portal include managing appearance and startup views, support options, leaving feedback, and user profile settings.
+9. Use Azure portal for managing resources, performing management operations, and logging support tickets.
+10. Azure portal can also be used for managing billing and understanding costs in Azure.

 ## 3 Using Azure CLI and PowerShell